daniel3735928559/guppy/README.md

   * `ready_callback`: A function to be called when the instance is ready to render things.

+  * `done_callback`: A function to be called when Ctrl-Enter is pressed in the instance.

   * `debug`: A boolean saying whether guppy should log debug data to the console.
 Defaults to `false`.